felixmaldonadoos/hhsim/readme.md

 **hhsim** is a Python-based simulation of the Hodgkin-Huxley neuron model, featuring a simple graphical interface built with PyQt5.
 It allows users to explore the dynamics of action potential generation by adjusting key biophysical parameters in real time.

+This project uses `Apache Spark` to distribute processing load  and `PostreSQL` database for up/downloading data.
+[WIP]

 ## Setup

 ### Spark IP